inloop/Styles/README.md

 - __supports UIControl states and UITextField editing__: You're gonna ❤︎ it.
 - __saves you from the `NSAttributedString`<sup><sup>[1](#soso)</sup></sup>__: Just work with `String`s.
 - __text, color and layer properties__: Custom line height, letter spacing, corners?
 Me gusta.
+- __supports Styles updating__: Design base style for you app and update it on the fly as needed.

 <sub><sub><a name="soso">1</a>: In some cases.</sub></sub>